server command starts a Vault server that responds to API requests. By

 Vault configuration for the syntax and various configuration options for a Vault server.

 Run in "dev" mode with a custom initial root token:

 The following flags are available in addition to the standard set of flags included on all commands.

 (string: "")- Path to a configuration file or directory of configuration files.
 This flag can be specified multiple times to load multiple configurations.
 If the path is a directory, all files which end in .hcl or .json are loaded.

 (string: "info")- Log verbosity level.
-Supported values (in order of detail) are "trace", "debug", "info", "warn", and "err".
-This can also be specified via the VAULT_LOG_LEVEL environment variable.
+Supported values (in order of descending detail) are

 (bool: false)- (environment variable) Allow Vault to be started with builtin engines which have the